maxxiimo/the-front-end-manifesto/mobile-foundation.md

 And that's it!
 I like to use [User Agent Switcher][] to test on my browser.
 Give it a try.

 You're probably saying that there certainly does seem to be a lot of repetition in our code.
 So you know, if a .mobile.haml file is not available, Mobylette will default to a regular .html.haml file, but this kind of defeats the purpose of using it.
 I personally like splitting the two concerns, but this may not be the best approach for many projects.
 One of the key arguments for Responsive Web Design is the elimination of duplication.

-Let's give it a try in the next section.
+#### Advanced Solution

 ### 2. Responsive Web Design